SkibbleBip/ASCII-Video/README.md

 ## Usages
 If a user were to make a terminal-based game and wanted a little cutscene, they could use this implementation of this video player.
 Also, I have gotten "video" to work on embedded devices that do not have traditional display peripherals such as routers or arduinos through the usage of UART or other serial connections; this video project can be implemented entirely esoterically.

+## Compiling
+GCC is recommended for compiling C. in the root directory is a Makefile that will compile both the encoder and the player and copy them to the build/ directory.
+If only one of the 2 programs is wanted, simply cd to the directory of the program's source code and run `make` there instead.

 ## License
 Copyright (C) 2021 SkibbleBip